len-sla/AutoML/README.md

 ---

-<p>If someone is looking for ready to use/easy to install( here on lubuntu) automatised ml package for analysis of tabular data
+<p>If someone is looking for ready to use, easy to install( here on lubuntu) automatised ml package for analysis of tabular data
-this is an excellent choice.<br> I am really impressed by way of presenting and storage results by package.<br> To check and play input data with Moskow flat prices were used.<br>  Typical example for regresion to evaluate the price metric mae.
+this is an excellent choice.<br> I am really impressed by way of presenting and storage results by mentioned package.<br> To check and play input data with Moskow flat prices were used.<br>  Typical example for regresion to evaluate the price metric mae.